progressivis/progressivis/doc/userguide.md

 pr.input[0] = max_.output.result
 random.scheduler().task_start()
 ```
-Here, the hint "tells" to the `Max` module to compute the maximum only for columns "_1", "_2", "_3".
+Here, the hint tells the `Max` module to compute the maximum only for columns "_1", "_2", "_3".
 Otherwise, when no hint is provided, the maximum is computed for all the columns.

 In addition to input and output slots, a module maintains a set of **parameters** that it uses internally.